softwareniagara/voteinpublic.com/README.md

 ## Technical Notes

 This web application uses Node.js and MongoDB.
-It also uses PDFKit for pdf generation and node-qrcode for qr code generation.
+It also uses PDFKit for PDF generation and node-qrcode for QR code generation.
 You'll need a system capable of running these tools.

 Node-qrcode requires node-canvas to work, which has some dependencies.